Woke AF is a zero-calorie, zero-sugar, energy-boosting pre-workout formula that powers you through the most demanding training sessions.

 Woke AF Pre-Workout Dosage, Packaging, & Pricing

-When looking for a pre-workout that will increase your workout’s intensity, you want a product whose packaging communicates the message.
-Woke AF’s extraordinarily masculine and fierce packaging sticks out from the rest.
+When seeking a pre-workout that amplifies workout intensity, you want packaging that communicates that message.
+Woke AF’s extremely masculine and aggressive packaging stands out from competitors.

 - Vitamin B12 – 100mcg